sunsakis/Yescrow/README.md

 # Yescrow - your smart contract escrow agent.

-Yescrow is a smart contract to build trust between online strangers.
+Yescrow is a decentralized escrow agent to build trust between online strangers.

-We are a centralized middleman - Yescrow will start its decentralization after escrowing 1,000 ETH.

-All addresses that interacted with the contract until then will become part of the DAO.

 **Less scams = More fun**